Executive MBA Admissions

 Transcripts and all other materials submitted for admission consideration become the property of USC.
 The university does not return or duplicate materials for any reason whatsoever.
 The information and materials in your submitted application are made available only to the central Office of Admission and the admission committee of the academic department or professional school to which you have applied.

-TOEFL or IELTS Score Report – All candidates must possess and demonstrate the ability to communicate effectively in oral and written English.
-International applicants (those who are not U.S. citizens or not U.S. permanent residents) whose native language is not English must submit at least one of these test score reports.
+TOEFL or IELTS Score Report - International applicants (those who are not U.S. citizens or not U.S. permanent residents) must submit at least one of these test score reports (upload official copy of score report to application and send directly through testing service), except for those who satisfy requirements listed under the GRADUATE ADMISSIONS ENGLISH-LANGUAGE TEST WAIVER POLICY.

 Submitting Official Test Scores